Skip to main content

 Any updates or changes to your aid will be reflected in Self-Service Banner.
 Click on the Financial tab, FinAid 9x Self-Service.

-Loan disbursement dates will be updated when the 2026-2027 Cost of Attendance is published in June under the Announcements & Dates to Remember section on our home page.
+Loan disbursement dates will be updated when the 2026-2027 Cost of Attendance is published by June under the Announcements & Dates to Remember section on our home page.
 All aid will be applied to any outstanding charges first.
 If you see a negative balance on your student account, that means you have a credit balance and a refund will be issued to you.
 You will know that your refund has been generated when the negative credit balance goes to a zero balance.

 The Admissions Committee may consider awarding scholarships to incoming students during the admissions cycle.
 Scholarships may be awarded based on a variety of criteria, including financial need and academic excellence.
 Students considered for a scholarship will be notified by the Admissions Office.